ac-tuwien/MHLib.jl/README.md

     search, GRASP, etc.
 - `LNSs`, type `LNS`:
     A framework for different variants of large neighborhood search (LNS).
-    The selection of the destroy and recreate methods is done in an extensible way by means of the abstract type `MethodSelector` and derived types in order to realize different LNS variants.
+    The selection of the destroy and repair methods is done in an extensible way by means of the abstract type `MethodSelector` and derived types in order to realize different LNS variants.
 - `ALNSs`, type `ALNS`: